-STUDENTS WITH DISABILITIES: If you have a disability-related need for reasonable academic accommodations or services, contact the instructor during the first week of class and provide her with a letter from Disability Support Services (DSS).
-To initiate this process, complete a Disability Verification Form to DSS.
+STUDENTS WITH DISABILITIES: If you have a disability-related need for reasonable academic accommodations or services, contact the instructor during the first week of class and provide her with a Test Accommodation Verification Form (also known as a TAV form) from Disability Support Services (DSS) or the Educational Diagnostic Center (EDC).
 Students are expected to give a five-day notice of the need for accommodations.
-For any questions or clarifications, call DSS at: (408) 430-7681.
+Students with disabilities can obtain a TAV form from their DSS counselor (864-8753 DSS main number) or EDC advisor (864-8839 EDC main number).